sergensergio/crypto_portfolio/README.md

 Also, it is possible to add withdrawal exports.
 If any addresses found, further transactions can be searched by looking at on-chain data.
 The found swaps and will be added to the list of transactions.

-An example output looks as follows (based on randomly generated transactions by ChatGPT):
+An example output, based on randomly generated transactions by ChatGPT, looks as follows (to recreate run `python src/portfolio.py --demo`):

 ```console
 Total invested money: 7,460$